Export Control Classification – ITAR and EAR

-- Export Control Classification Number (ECCN) – The ECCN is a five-character alpha-numeric designation used to identify items that are controlled under the Commerce Control List (CCL).
+- Export Control Classification Number (ECCN) – ECCN designations pertain to items controlled by the Export Administration Regulations (EAR).

-- Harmonized Tariff Schedule of the United States (HTS) – The HTS is a ten-digit number assigned to goods imported into the United States that help U.S Customs and the importer determine the rate of duty.
+- Harmonized Tariff Schedule of the United States (HTS) – The HTS number determines the rate of import duty.

-- Schedule B – The Schedule B is used by the U.S. Census Bureau to track the amount of trade goods that are being exported from the United States.
-For most goods, the HTS can be used instead of the Schedule B.
+- Schedule B – Schedule B is used by the U.S. Census Bureau to track the amount of goods being exported from the U.S.

 Step 1: Establish if article is ITAR Controlled – USML Category (Exports)